DaleOrders/AWS-Study-Notes/README.md

 Without Versioning:

-- Each object is identified solely by the object key, it's name.
+- Each object is identified solely by the object key, its name.
 - If you modify an object, the original of that object is replaced.
 - The attribute, **ID of object**, is set to **null**.